watson-developer-cloud/assistant-with-discovery/README.md

 2 Log in with an existing Bluemix account or sign up.

-3 Name your app and select your REGION, ORGINIZATION, and SPACE.
+3 Name your app and select your REGION, ORGANIZATION, and SPACE.
 Then select DEPLOY.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/deployapp1.PNG)